Topological insulators and K-theory: KQ-theory

 \begin{examp}

+\end{examp} From the above example, notice that $KQ(\mathbb{T}^3)$ has $\mathbb{Z}_2$-components from both $KO^{-1}(pt)$ and $KO^{-2}(pt)$.
+So it is natural to ask where does the topological $\mathbb{Z}_2$ invariant really live in, $KO^{-1}(pt)$ or $KO^{-2}(pt)$?
+In order to answer this question, one has to look into the local geometry of Majorana zero modes.
+In the end, index theory will tell us that the topological $\mathbb{Z}_2$ invariant lives in $KO^{-2}(pt)$, which cannot be seen from K-theory only.

-\end{examp} Another way to compute the KQ-groups of the torus $\mathbb{T}^d$ is to use the stable homotopy splitting of the torus into spheres, see \cite{FM13}.
-The Baum--Connes isomorphism for the free abelian group $\mathbb{Z}^d$ provides yet another method to compute the KQ-theory of $\mathbb{T}^d$, which will be discussed in the next subsection.
+Another way to compute the KQ-theory of $\mathbb{T}^d$ is to use the stable homotopy splitting of the torus into spheres, see \cite{FM13}.
+The Baum--Connes isomorphism for the free abelian group $\mathbb{Z}^d$ provides yet another method to compute the KQ-theory of $\mathbb{T}^d$.
+The next subsection will discuss about how to compute KQ-theory using long exact sequences.